j0nnnnn0/astro-blog-template/src/data/blog-posts/hello-world.md

 ---
-title: Hello World 👋
+title: It's a new start 👋
-publishDate: 30 Nov 2021
+icon:
+publishDate: 04 May 2024
 description: Every blog starts with a single post.
-This is yours.
-Make it great.
 ---

 ![Illustration of woman using a meditation app](/assets/blog/casual-life-3d-meditation-crystal.webp)

-This post intentionally left blank.

-Write what you want.
+We're starting a new chapter.

+Find your path.